natty11q/LayersNLogic/Docs/Engine/GameClass.md

 When using the game engine, you will need to create a definition for a game class which will be used to insert the additional logic that makes your game your own.

-this is done though inhertence.
+this is done though inherence.

 ```python